sgowdaks/sgowdaks/resume.md

 - Enhanced compatibility of a dataset for multi-label classification through meticulous annotation and leveraged the DALL·E API to collect a diverse range of images for further analysis.
 - Fine-tuned VIT and BERT models with variety of evaluation methodologies to gain insight about model performances.
 - Leveraged capabilities of Selenium Chrome Driver to efficiently scrape and extract valuable data from various online sources for further analysis and processing.
+- Published paper at at <a href="https://ieeexplore.ieee.org/abstract/document/10095762">IEEE ICASSP 2023 conference</a>.

 ### **IBM – Application Developer Bengaluru** (Dec 2019 – May 2021)
 - Raised efficiency above 23% by identifying bottlenecks and removing redundancies in project requirements with suitable rules and fragments in CPQ tool with efficient algorithms.